wpilibsuite/frc-docs/source/docs/software/wpilib-tools/shuffleboard/custom-widgets/creating-a-new-widget.rst

    /*
     * If the FXML file and Java file are in the same package, that is the java file is in src/main/java and the
     * FXML file is under src/main/resources or your code equivalent package, the relative path will work
-    * However, if they are in different packages, an absoulte path will be required.
+    * However, if they are in different packages, an absolute path will be required.
    */

    @Description(name = "MyPoint2D", dataTypes = MyPoint2D.class)